BDC Hamburger Icon

 1. Define your end goal.

 For example, in the shorter term (the next six months), you may want to use social media marketing to increase followers by 1,000 per month and find ways to generate website traffic.
-Your longer-term goals (two to five years) may include expanding, increasing sales, opening a new business location and growing your team.
+Your longer-term goals (two to five years) may include expanding your reach, increasing sales, opening a new business location and growing your team.

 2. Determine your target market.

-No matter how excellent your marketing plan, product or service, customers are crucial to your business’s success.
+No matter how excellent your marketing plan, product or service is, customers are crucial to your business’s success.
 But who are these customers?

 You must identify your target audience so you can structure your marketing strategy to meet their needs.
 Here are three ideas to help you pinpoint your ideal customer: